jacquescrocker/seattlejs-coffeescript/coffeescript/1_overview/overview.md

         deliver new eggCarton dozen

+!SLIDE center

+# BTW, everything is an expression

+implicit return statement for the last line of every function

 !SLIDE code

     @@@ruby
-    # Everything is an expression
     grade = (student) ->
       if student.excellentWork
         "A+"